Enforcement

 capsule-solar-0 <none> 42h

-Alice can create, patch, and delete additional network policies within her namespaces:
+Alice can create, patch, and delete additional network policies within her Namespaces:

 kubectl -n solar-production auth can-i get networkpolicies